Homepage > Journal > How to present products on product pages?

 • Obtain maximal consistency between the status of the store and the status of the products offered in it

-• Minimize misreading of messages available on the Product Page
+• Minimize misreading of messages available on the product page

 • Educate the customer — especially concerning the issues related to purchasing terms, the way the product works (its utility), its compatibility, and quality (e.g., expressed through certificates or belonging to given classes, e.g., power consumption).

-Before we move on to the "hard features" and usability of the Product Page, we must also discuss issues related to perception, evaluation, feeling, and thus the psychological aspects of Product Page design.
+Before we move on to the "hard features" and usability of the product page, we must also discuss issues related to perception, evaluation, feeling, and, thus, the psychological aspects of product page design.

 It's a little bit of everything and should also fulfill the role of an active (or at least available through chat, form, or dedicated hotline) seller, expert, or opinion leader.